Promoting Fairness through Hyperparameter Optimization: Acknowledgment

 \subsection{Experiments on Public Datasets}

 We further validate our methodology on three benchmark datasets from the fairness literature.
-The choice of accuracy and fairness metrics is highly dependent on the task for which a given model is trained, and the real-world setting in which it will be deployed~\citep{bigdatasocialsciences}.
-Thus, we detail a task for each of the datasets we employ, subsequently deriving the metrics we use for each.
-Additionally, we set target prediction thresholds aiming to cover a wide range of realistic scenarios.
-When exact threshold targets aren't attainable due to score ties, predictions are untied randomly.
+We use equal opportunity~\cite{Hardt2016} (\ie, balanced true positive rates) for assistive tasks , and we employ predictive equality~\cite{Corbett-Davies2017} (\ie, balanced FPRs) for punitive tasks ~\cite{Saleiro2018}.
+Table~\ref{tab:literature_datasets} summarizes the classification task for each dataset.

-The \textbf{Donors Choose} dataset~\citep{donorschoose2014} consists in data pertaining to thousands of projects proposed for/by K-12 schools.
+The \textbf{Donors Choose} (DC) dataset~\cite{donorschoose2014} consists of data pertaining to thousands of projects proposed for/by K-12 schools.
 The objective is to identify projects at risk of getting underfunded to provide tailored interventions.
-As an assistive funding setting, we select balanced true positive rates across schools from different poverty levels as the fairness metric, also known as equal opportunity~\citep{Hardt2016}.
 We set a limit of 1000 positive predictions (PP) as a realistic budget for this task.
-We use precision as a metric of predictive accuracy.

-The \textbf{Adult} dataset~\citep{UCI} consists on data from the 1994 US census, including age, gender, race, occupation, and income, among others.
-In order to properly employ this dataset, we devise a scenario of a social security program targeting low-income individuals.
-In this setting, a positive prediction indicates an income of less than \$50K per year, thus making that person eligible for the assistive program.
-As an assistive setting, we select balanced true positive rates across genders as the fairness metric (equal opportunity).
-We target a global true positive rate (recall) of 50\%, catching half of the total universe of individuals at need of assistance.
-Regarding predictive accuracy, we use the precision metric.

-The \textbf{COMPAS} dataset~\citep{Angwin2016} is a real-world criminal justice dataset.
+The \textbf{Adult} dataset~\cite{UCI} consists of data from the 1994 US census, including age, gender, race, occupation, and income, among others.
+We devise a hypothetical assistive program that targets individuals making less than \$50K/year (opposite of the original label of ``$>$\$50K/year'').
+The \textbf{COMPAS} dataset~\cite{Angwin2016} is a real-world criminal justice dataset.
 The objective is predicting whether someone will re-offend based on the person's criminal history, demographics, and prior jail time.
-In this setting, a false positive is an individual that will not re-offend and thus could be re-introduced early into society (\eg, released on bail), but will be wrongfully kept in jail.
-As a punitive setting, we select balanced false positive rates for individuals of different races as the fairness metric, also known as predictive equality~\citep{Corbett-Davies2017}.
-At the same time, we target a global false positive rate of 10\%, in order to maintain a low number of individuals unjustly deemed at ``high risk'' of re-offending.
-Regarding predictive accuracy, we use the precision metric.